image

 Scott Brittain

-Good morning and welcome to the Addus HomeCare Corporation Third Quarter 2015 Earnings Conference Call.
-Today's call is being recorded.
-This presentation will contain forward-looking statements within the meaning of the Federal Securities Laws.
+Good morning and welcome to this Addus HomeCare Corporation Conference Call.
+Today’s call is being recorded.
+This presentation will contain forward-looking statements within the meanings of Private Securities Laws.

 Statements regarding future events and developments, the company’s future performance, as well as management’s expectations, beliefs, intentions, plans, estimates or projections relating to the future are forward-looking statements within the meaning of these laws.